Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

 ## Version History
 ### 0.4 - October 24, 2024
+  - Minor adjustment to the name of the graph.
   - Started creating the Temporal Trends
   - Changed the code for the Top 5 performers since the track name and artist was missing
   - Added KDE to the graphs for better presentation